 Typically, those over the age of 40 will require a bit more sleep than younger folks, as it takes longer for an older body to repair.
 Instead of staying up late and stressing out, get to bed early.
 You’ll see the effects of a clear mind and a full night of sleep on your next bike ride.

 Here’s a video about how much sleep you REALLY need:

 Everyone should have a youthful outlook on life.
 However, it’s also important to be practical.
-If you’re over 40, it’s time to start taking care of your body to keep in prime condition and avoid injuries.
+If you’re over 40, it’s time to start taking care of your body to help yourself to stay in prime condition and avoid injuries.
 By following just a few simple tips, you can keep up with younger mountain bike riders for many years to come.